HRSadeghi/Joint_Comma_and_Kasreh_Recognizer/README.md

 ## Usage

-First, download the pretrained models,
+First, download the pretrained model

 ```python
 from Joint_kasreh_comma.download_models import *
 downloader()
 ```

 <br>
-And then, use it like this,
+And then, use it like this

 ```python
 from Joint_kasreh_comma.joint_kasre_comma_recognizer import JointKasreCommaRecognizer